Can I Leave My Cat Alone for a Week?

 How Long Can You Leave a Cat Alone?

-According to Brookhaven Animal Hospital, a healthy adult cat can typically be left alone for 12 to 48 hours without significant issues.
-However, they recommend having a friend or cat-sitting service check in daily to ensure the cat has food, a clean litter tray, and some playtime.
+According to Brookhaven Animal Hospital, a healthy adult cat can typically be left alone for 12 to 48 hours without any major problems.
+However, it’s advisable to have a friend or cat-sitting service check in daily to ensure they have food, a clean litter box, and some playtime.
+If you’re going to be gone for more than 48 hours.
+It’s really important to arrange for someone or cat sitter to visit your furry friend to provide food, fresh water, and a little companionship.

 What Happens When You Leave Cats at Home?